 What Are the Employee's Options in Vocational Rehabilitation in Louisiana Workers Compensation?

-Louisiana law sets forth a specific schedule of options for vocation rehabilitation, as follows:
+Louisiana law sets forth a specific schedule of options for the injured employee in vocational rehabilitation, as follows:

 - Return to a modified position;

-- Return to a related occupation suited to the claimant's education and marketable skills;
+- Return to a related occupation suited to the employee's education and marketable skills;

 - On-the-job training;